 Tis’ the season my friends.
 At this time of year, it’s customary to eat as much turkey as is physically possible, lavish each other with expensive gifts, drink large quantities of whatever happens to be left in your drinks cabinet (normally something horrible like Cointreau), and then 6 days later repent everything and promise that this year will be the year you sort your life out and get back to the gym.

-With Christmas soon to be here and gone it’s time to set out your agenda for 2012 and start formulating those all important New Year’s resolutions.
+With Christmas soon to be here and gone, it’s time to set out your agenda for the new year and start formulating those all-important New Year’s resolutions.
 Most people tend to stick with the same old mantras of ‘I will go to the gym at least once a week’, or ‘I’ll eat salad at least once a week’.
-As 2012 is looking like it’s going to be another difficult year financially, it’s time to sprinkle a little frugality and pragmatism into those New Year resolutions – after all, a healthy bank balance leads to a healthy peace of mind…
+As next year is looking like it’s going to be another difficult year financially, it’s time to sprinkle a little frugality and pragmatism into those New Year resolutions – after all, a healthy bank balance leads to a healthy peace of mind…

 I will not impulse buy on a whim and a prayer.

 Everyone is guilty of doing this on occasion, for most of us, it happens just around payday.
 You may decide to go out on your lunch-break, or into town on a Saturday, and then all of a sudden you find yourself attracted to a shiny object and BHAM!
 You’re at the till handing over your credit card and buying something you don’t really need.
 Avoid impulse buying in 2021.
 If you need an item then that’s justifiable, but if you can live without it then don’t buy it – you’ll save lots in the long run by keeping your impulses in check.

 I will keep a spreadsheet of all my outgoing and incoming.
 I will budget like a responsible adult.